tfslabs/gnu-windows/README.md

 ## License

 This project is linked with GNU GPL 3.0 License.
 With no restriction on distribution and reuse.

+All of the submodules have their own licenses.

-GNU Windows is made by the team of TheFlightSims - Department of Research.
+GNU Windows is made by the team of TheFlightSims Labs.